Yash241104/stm32f4xx_drivers/README.md

-# stm32f4xx_drivers
+# STM32F4xx Drivers

-This repository contains driver code and supporting utilities for the STM32F4xx series of microcontrollers.
-The drivers are written in C and are intended to provide a foundational layer for embedded development on STM32F4xx devices.
+This repository contains custom peripheral drivers for the STM32F4xx series microcontrollers, developed in C. The drivers are designed to provide low-level access and control over various hardware peripherals such as GPIO, SPI.
+These implementations serve as educational resources and building blocks for embedded systems projects using STM32F4xx MCUs.

 ## Features